 Some people choose to wait to file with the court as they use mediation for a trial separation.

-A retainer for mediation is paid and if you exceed that retainer, an additional hourly rate is changed.
+A retainer for mediation is paid, and if you exceed that retainer, an additional hourly rate is charged.

 What does mediation cost?